Taiwolawal/darey.io-pbl/project15.md

 ![image](https://user-images.githubusercontent.com/50557587/150141661-66347683-fa22-4463-be6b-be4ac3a7a2db.png)
 ![image](https://user-images.githubusercontent.com/50557587/150141832-3b711557-d388-4c41-8642-2625a62cbe80.png)

 Create certificate, ensure domain purchased is transferred to AWS Route 53.
 The major reason for creating a certificate first is  mainly because when creating an application load balancer there is need to select a certificate because all our instances behind a load balancer listens to traffic from port 443.
 Ensure to create record on Route 53 after creating the certificate.
+This are certificates we attach to all the load balancers.

 Since you selected DNS validation, it will automatically write to the route 53 record.
 ![image](https://user-images.githubusercontent.com/50557587/150143152-d06bc918-c9ec-487a-b06f-c8b7985b6859.png)